The Ceremony for Wishing Bodhichitta, Together with Advice

 Benefits of Developing a Bodhichitta Aim

-Atisha was describing the ritual with which we can generate and then reconfirm our pledged state of aspiring bodhichitta and then he goes on to mention the benefits.
+Atisha was describing the ritual with which we can generate and then reconfirm our pledged state of aspiring bodhichitta, and then he goes on to mention the benefits.
 He says:

 (12) The benefits of generating aspiring minds like this have been thoroughly explained by Maitreya in The Sutra Spread Out Like a Tree Trunk.

 This uses the word in the plural, the “aspiring minds like this,” and it’s referring to the two stages that we mentioned, the merely aspiring and the pledged aspiring states.
-And this sutra – in Sanskrit it’s calledThe Gandavyuha Sutra – is a very famous sutra about the bodhisattva path and it explains a great deal about the benefits of developing bodhichitta.
+This sutra – in Sanskrit, it’s called The Gandavyuha Sutra – is a very famous sutra about the bodhisattva path, and it explains a great deal about the benefits of developing bodhichitta.
 Tsongkhapa, the founder of the Gelug tradition, praises it a great deal.
 He says that one of the reasons why teachings about bodhisattva are so widespread is because of this particular sutra.

-And we’re doing that in order to be able to help others, “It’s not just because of myself.”
+We’re doing that in order to be able to help others, “It’s not just because of myself.”
 The mind is expanded to being able to help everybody, so the mind is as vast as it can possibly be.
 This gives us a tremendous amount of energy, much more than if we’re just thinking in a very limited way of doing something to benefit ourselves, or to benefit just a few people.

 (13) When you have read this sutra or heard from your guru concerning this, and have become aware of the boundless benefits of full bodhichitta, then as a cause for making it stable generate this mind over and again.